openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 All steps must be completed successfully, without any errors.

-Verify HA with deleting Contrail roles
+Verify HA with shutdown Contrail roles
 --------------------------------------